 Word count: 234 / 250

-Objective: Although elevated serum triglyceride (TAG) is a well-described risk factor for type 2 diabetes, few data are available regarding the role of the specific fatty acid composition within serum TAG (TAGFA).
-In this context, our aim was to examine longitudinal associations of TAGFA with insulin sensitivity (IS) and beta-cell function.
+Objective: Although elevated serum triglyceride (TAG) is a well-described risk factor for type 2 diabetes (T2DM), few data are available regarding the role of the specific fatty acid composition within serum TAG (TAGFA) in the pathogenesis of T2DM.
+Our aim, therefore, was to examine longitudinal associations of TAGFA with insulin sensitivity (IS) and beta-cell function.

-Research Design and Methods: We used longitudinal data (3 visits over 6 years) from the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort of adults (n=477) at-risk for diabetes.
+Research Design and Methods: We used longitudinal data (3 visits over 6 years) from the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort of adults (n=477) who were at-risk for diabetes at baseline.
 Glucose and insulin from an OGTT were used to calculate the Matsuda index (ISI), HOMA2-%S, the Insulinogenic Index over HOMA-IR (IGI/IR), and the Insulin Secretion-Sensitivity Index-2 (ISSI-2).
 Gas chromatography quantified TAGFA composition.
 Generalized estimating equations (GEE) adjusted for confounders and partial least squares (PLS) were used for the analysis.

 Results: The outcome variables declined by 14% to 27% over the 6-years.
-In the adjusted GEE models with TAGFA as mol%, four TAGFA (14:0, 16:0, 14:1n-7, 16:1n-7) had strong negative associations while most others (e.g. 18:1n-7, 18:1n-9, 20:2n-6, 20:5n-3) had strong positive associations.
+In the adjusted GEE models, four TAGFA (14:0, 16:0, 14:1n-7, 16:1n-7 as mol%) had strong negative associations with IS while others (e.g. 18:1n-7, 18:1n-9, 20:2n-6, 20:5n-3) had strong positive associations.
 Few associations were seen for beta-cell function, except for 16:0 (negative) and 18:1n-7 (positive).
-PLS analysis indicated that four TGFA clustered together and strongly predicted lower IS.
+PLS analysis indicated that four TGFA (14:0, 14:1-7, 16:0, 16:1n-7) that are markers of de novo lipogenesis (DNL) clustered together and strongly predicted lower IS.
 These four TAGFA also correlated highly (r>0.4) with clinically measured TAG.

-Conclusions: We found that higher proportions of a cluster of four TAGFA (14:0, 14:1-7, 16:0, 16:1n-7) strongly predicted lower IS as well as hypertriglyceridemia.
+Conclusions: We found that higher proportions of a cluster of four DNL TAGFA strongly predicted lower IS as well as hypertriglyceridemia.